 Of course, the most common of these vaccines, MMR, is not related to any cases of encephalitis.
 So, the Cannabis author just invented this, or, more likely, they found this claim in some anti-vaccine website backed by 0 evidence.

-The author of this travesty also made a claim that cannabis can treat the mythical HPV-vaccine adverse effects based on a tiny unpublished study, without any controls or any scientific credibly, presented at a conference.
-Remember, conference abstracts are just barely above Natural News hierarchy of scientific research.
+The author of this travesty also made a claim that cannabis can treat the mythical HPV vaccine adverse effects based on a tiny unpublished study, without any controls or any scientific credibility, presented at a conference.
+Remember, conference abstracts are just barely above the Natural News in the hierarchy of scientific research.
 I’m not sure we should listen to anything they write.

 I knew that if I waited enough time that the anti-vaccine myths would intersect with the marijuana fables in the Venn diagram of pseudoscientific nonsense.
 This author vastly overstated and misstated the nonsense about vaccine adverse effects.
-Then vastly overstated and misstated the nonsense about marijuana’s medical benefits in treating this imaginary or real vaccine adverse effects.
+Then they vastly overstated and misstated the nonsense about marijuana’s medical benefits in treating this imaginary or real vaccine adverse effects.